 So, if you’re considering borrowing from a private lender, ask about their loan limits before applying to make sure you get the funding you need.

 What to Do If You’ve Hit the Maximum Federal Student Loan Amount

-One way to pay off your student loans and potentially save money along the way is to refinance them with a private lender (provided you haven’t reached your limit with these loans, too).
+One way to make progress toward paying off your student loans and potentially save money along the way is to refinance them with a private lender (provided you haven’t reached your limit with these loans, too).
 Student loan refinancing can allow you to replace your current loans with a new one.

 In some cases, you may qualify for a lower fixed or variable interest rate than what you’re currently paying.
 You could also adjust your repayment schedule to pay off your student loans faster or take some more time to fit your budget better.

 With a lower interest rate, you could reduce the amount of money you spend on interest over the life of the loan.
 If you lengthen the term of your loan you’d decrease your monthly payments but will pay more in interest over the life of the loan.

 In other words, if you refinance your student loans, you may get more flexibility with your payments as you eliminate your debt.
 However, it is important to note that if you refinance your student loans with a private lender, you may forfeit eligibility for federal benefits, such as student loan forgiveness.